DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Performance
-Usage scenarios are similar to buffer updates: the operation should be used for textures whose contents stay mostly constant and only occasionaly requires updates.
+Usage scenarios are similar to buffer updates: the operation should be used for textures whose contents stay mostly constant and only occasionally requires updates.

 This method is illustrated by `Tutorial11_ResourceUpdates::UpdateTexture()` function.